bportugal/mars-rovers/README.md

 Code to return the rovers' position on Mars after some directions are given. <br>
 The project's endpoints can be found at http://localhost:8080/swagger-ui.html

+### You can't add rovers which positions are outside the surface's boundaries!

+A rover with position X, Y = 12, 12 when we try to add it to surface with extremes 5, 5 will not be added.
+If you have a list of rovers and just some of them don't respect the surface's limits, the ones that match the criteria will be added, avoiding repetition.

+### Deleting a rover or a surface

+For you to delete a surface, you need to delete its rovers first and once you delete a rover, the code will remove it from the list of rovers on the surface it belongs

+A rover with position X, Y = 12, 12 when we try to add it to surface with extremes 5, 5 will not be added.
+If you have a list of rovers and just some of them don't respect the surface's limits, the ones that match the criteria will be added, avoiding repetition.

 ### Rovers don't collide, neither go outside the limits of the surface:
 The rovers can not be on the same position, so if a rover is moving and detects that it will collide with another one or go over the surface's edge, it will stop and will move to the next command.
 For example: